 - Alan Partridge brings his own (oversized) plate to the buffet.

-- In Fillmore!, Fillmore and his dad strategize about which foods to eat to get the most value for money.
+- In Fillmore!, Fillmore and his dad strategize about which foods to eat to get the most value for their money.

-- In The Simpsons, an all-you-can-eat seafood buffet flounders once Homer shows up and eats for hours.
+- In The Simpsons, an all-you-can-eat seafood buffet founders once Homer shows up and eats for hours.
 The guy in charge, Captain Macallister, has Homer thrown out, leading to a lawsuit.
 In the end, the owner just charges people to watch in horror as Homer eats endlessly.

 - Homer does it again in the episode when he helps redecorate Moe's bar.

 - In The Twelve Tasks of Asterix, one of the tasks is to finish a meal cooked by Calorofix the Belgian, a chef famous for making meals for the Titans.
 Obelix cleans him out and is still hungry.

 - In one episode of Garfield and Friends, Garfield goes to the buffet, and after eating everything, the owner cries about how he's been wiped out.
 Garfield complains, "False advertising.
 You didn't have all I could eat."
 Then he hopes that the owner will restock before dinner time since he [Garfield] is still hungry.
 Later, Jon tries to take him and Odie to the buffet for dinner, but Garfield is banned and has to sneak in.

 - A Family Guy gag features Britney Spears rapidly consuming a comically large amount of food at a buffet, including standing right by the serving tables instead of sitting down, while her hapless dietitian completely fails to stop her.

 - Dr Katz - patient Barry Sobel recounts his father's suspicious nature, extending to all-you-can-eat steak restaurants - he insists "Don't eat the breadsticks!
 By the time you get to the steak you're too full.
 That's how they get'cha!"